benjamindehli/benjamindehli/README.md

 Docs for each live at `benjamindehli.github.io/<repo>`.
 Demos and downloads: [dehlimusikk.no/en/products](https://www.dehlimusikk.no/en/products/) · [KVR Audio](https://www.kvraudio.com/developer/dehli-musikk) · [store](https://store.dehlimusikk.no/)

-Also here: [DecentEditor](https://github.com/benjamindehli/DecentEditor), a visual editor for Decent Sampler presets, and [dehli-musikk](https://github.com/benjamindehli/dehli-musikk), the site all of the above lives on.
+Also here: [dehli-musikk](https://github.com/benjamindehli/dehli-musikk), the site all of the above lives on.